Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Leg height 4" 4" 4" 1.5"

-Back support (our test) Most consistent Strong upright Needs extra pillows Soft, less “locked-in”
+Back support Most consistent Strong upright Needs extra pillows Soft, less locked-in

-Cleaning practicality (our test) Easy daily reset Easy daily reset More surface area, more fluffing More fluffing, deeper seams
+Cleaning Easy daily reset Easy daily reset More surface area to manage More fluffing, deeper seams

 How we tested it